StarRocks/starrocks/docs/en/data_source/feature-support-data-lake-analytics.md

 The performance of metadata retrieval largely depends on the performance of the user's HMS or HDFS NameNode.
 Please consider all factors and base your judgment on test results.

 - **[Default and Recommended] Best performance with a tolerance of minute-level data inconsistency**
-  - **Configuration**: By default.
+  - **Configuration**: You can use the default setting.
 Data updated within 10 minutes (by default) is not visible.
 Old data will be returned to queries within this duration.
   - **Advantage**: Best query performance.
   - **Disadvantage**: Data inconsistency caused by latency.
   - **Supported Version(s)**: v2.5.5+ (Disabled by default in v2.5 and enabled by default in v3.0+)